Brekalo/Brekalo/README.md

 <hr/>
 <details>
     <summary><b>✨About Me</b></summary><br/>
-    A dynamic professional transitioning from a successful career in design to data analytics, I am driven by a passion for uncovering insights through data to inform strategic decisions and enhance user experiences.
-With a rich background in visual communications and design, I bring a unique perspective to data analysis, emphasizing impactful data visualization and storytelling.
+    I am a dynamic professional making a successful transition from a career in design to the world of data analytics.
+With a strong foundation in visual communications and over a decade of experience delivering strategic creative solutions, I now focus on transforming raw data into actionable insights and compelling visual stories that inform decisions and drive value.

-Educated in data analytics and data science fundamentals through rigorous courses, I possess skills in Python, SQL, R, and machine learning, complemented by a strong design acumen.
-My aspiration is to blend creative problem-solving with analytical rigor in a role that values innovation, data integrity, and the transformative power of information.
-I am committed to continuous learning and eager to apply my unique blend of analytical and creative skills to drive business growth and tackle real-world problems. <br>
+My analytical journey began with the Google Data Analytics Professional Certificate and has since expanded to include formal training in data science fundamentals, web development, and statistical tools.
+I am proficient in Power BI, Tableau, Excel, SQL, Python, R and Google Sheets, and skilled in applying data cleaning, transformation and visualisation techniques to solve real-world problems.

+Drawing on my creative background, I bring a unique perspective to data storytelling, blending analytical rigour with design clarity to produce dashboards and reports that are not only functional but intuitive and impactful.
+I’m especially passionate about leveraging data for user-focused improvements, marketing insights, and business optimisation.

+As a lifelong learner, I am committed to continuously developing my skill set and contributing to innovative, cross-functional teams.
+I am eager to apply my combined strengths in design thinking and data analytics in a role that values creativity, critical thinking and data-driven strategy. <br>
 <br>
 [Portfolio & Résumé](https://sites.google.com/view/brekalo)
 <br>